birdrock00/bichon/README.md

 ### "Legacy data layout detected" error on startup

-Your data was created by Bichon v0.3.7 and must be migrated.
-Run `./bichon-admin` and select the migration option.
+Your data was created by an older version of Bichon and must be migrated.
+Run `./bichon-admin` and select the appropriate migration option.

 ### How do I run Bichon behind a reverse proxy?